 But how do you find something you've never seen before, and the only thing you know about is that it only appeared once?

-Although the answer would be straightforward for discrete patterns, it is more challenging for continuous variables (where none of the states are exactly the same) to distinguish the unique states from dynamical point of view.

-The answer would be straightforward for discrete patterns, but for continuous variables,, it is challenging to distinguish the really unique states from a dynamical point of view.
+The answer would be straightforward for discrete patterns, but for continuous variables, where none of the states are exactly the same, it is challenging to distinguish the really unique states from a dynamical point of view.